 PAL Mentor Role

 Do you have excellent grades and are you interested in mentoring new students to develop and improve essential academic skills for university?
-We want you to apply now for our new PAL Mentor positions at CASS!
+We are now seeking new PAL Mentors for Semester 2, 2019.

-In 2019 CASS is setting up a new Peer Mentoring and Leadership Program for later year students to mentor first year students transitioning into uni life.
-As part of this program CASS is now seeking up to twelve Peer Assisted Learning (PAL) Mentors to run academic mentoring sessions for first year students in 2019.
-This role is a paid casual position at CASS with an expected time commitment of approximately 40-50 hours over Semester 1, 2019.
+In 2019 CASS started a new Peer Mentoring and Leadership Program for later year students to mentor first year students transitioning into uni life.
+As part of this program CASS is now seeking up to eight Peer Assisted Learning (PAL) Mentors to run academic mentoring sessions for first year students in 2019.
+This role is a paid casual position at CASS with an expected time commitment of approximately 40-50 hours over Semester 2, 2019!